 That said, you should avoid all-cotton socks at all times of year.
 Cotton doesn’t do a good job of wicking away moisture, leaving your feet sweaty and more prone to chafing, blisters, and other injuries.

 Q. My feet still slide around just a bit in my low-cut hiking shoes, especially at the heel.
-Do I need to buy a new pair?
+Do I need to get a new pair?

 Q. I’ve always had trouble with hiking boots irritating the top of my foot.
 How can I solve this?

-A. If you have a high instep and boot laces irritate the top of your foot, simply avoid crossing the laces above your instep using a technique called window lacing.
-Tie a locking knot – a half-knot sometimes called a surgeon’s knot or overhand knot – just below the section you want to skip.
+A. If you have a high instep and boot laces irritate the top of your foot, simply avoid crossing the laces over your instep using a technique called window lacing.
+Tie a locking knot – a half-knot sometimes called a surgeon’s knot or overhand knot – just under the section you want to skip.
 Then run the laces along the side of the boot to the next eyelet.
-Tie another locking knot above the skipped section, then continue lacing upward as usual.
+Tie another locking knot over the skipped section, then continue lacing upward as usual.
 The open section relieves pressure on the top of your foot.

-A dizzying array of women’s hiking boots are on the market today.
+A dizzying array of women’s hiking boots are available today.
 But by narrowing down your search to the type of boot you need based on your planned activity, you’ll be well on your way to finding the perfect style and fit to rock the trail.
 Happy hiking!